-Today Lura is almost a different person, they’re still as lovely and kind and sweet as ever but, they’re also confident and vivacious now.
+Today Luke is a different person, they’re still as lovely and kind and sweet as ever but, they’re also confident and vivacious now.
 They seem at least 6 inches taller than the person we first met.
 They have a real genius in the way they develop design concepts.
 They have incredible originality and a style that’s very much their own, not needing to copy or mash up the designs and styles of others.
-We’re so proud to be a part of Lura’s development and believe they have a fabulous future ahead of them.
+We’re so proud to be a part of Luke’s development and believe they have a fabulous future ahead of them.

 There’s links to their social media on our artists page.
 You can contact them directly or via the studio for bookings.
 You won’t be disappointed.

 We get heaps and heaps of phone calls and emails from people who haven’t yet been tattooed, asking about how the booking process works.
 I found this meme online that cuts straight to it (see below).

 If you’ve already researched your artist and you know who you want to see, it might be best to book your consultation to ensure you get to see them when you come in 🙂

 Consultations are free and deposits are deducted from the final cost of your tattoo 🙂

 Have a great day!